-We have a weekly journal club where the group members and researchers at IAG interested in black holes across the mass scale and high-energy astrophysics gather to discuss and critique recent papers in the literature.
+We have a weekly journal club where the group members and researchers at IAG interested in black holes and high-energy astrophysics gather to discuss and critique recent papers in the literature.

 - Black holes on all mass scales (stellar-mass, intermediate and supermassive); distances from close to the event horizon (hopefully not inside) to galactic scales (galaxy-SMBH coevolution)

 - Observational, theoretical and computational papers welcomed

 - Eventual breakthrough discoveries in other fields also welcomed for discussion!

 There will be no discrimination against any wavelength, given the multiwavelength interests in the group.

 - Keep up with the literature

 - Practice critical evaluation and discussion of papers